If your Android smartphone or other Android devices will not connect to the 5GHz frequency, there are several fixes that can be done.

 The best way to check this is to use another device and see if it works with the router.

-Once the problem is narrowed down to the device more can be looked at, for example, the settings and option and possibly an update.
+Once the problem is narrowed down to the device, more can be looked at, for example, the settings and options and possibly an update.

 Have you had issues with an Android device not connecting to 5Ghz WiFi?
 Let us know in the comments below.